Go directly to product information

 • beta-pinene (17.4%)

-• beta-caryophyllene, also found in oregano, cloves, lavender and hemp, and
+• beta-caryophyllene, also found in oregano, cloves, lavender, and hemp, and

-• bicyclo germacene-D (4.4%), responsible for the wood odor,
+• bicyclogermacene-D (4.4%), responsible for the wood odor,

 • limonene (5%), with the characteristic citrus odor, and

-• alpha-phellandrene (about 2%), also called eucalyptus
+• alpha-phellandrene (approximately 2%), also called eucalyptus

 Features: